 Get involved on social media, using the hashtag #gŵyl2021

-Festival of Voice brings artists and audiences together to hear and be heard.
-We showcase world-class live music, performance, debate and discussion at the Wales Millennium Centre.
-The centre is our home for the arts in Wales.
+Festival of Voice showcases world-class live music, performance, debate and discussion at the Wales Millennium Centre.
+The centre is home to the arts in Wales.

 Working with emerging and established local, national and international artists, we create live experiences that celebrate the voice in all its forms.
-We challenge artists to take risks, embrace collaboration, and explore the boundaries of genre and form.
-This is a totally international event rooted in the Welsh capital.
-Festival of Voice is a place to immerse yourself in a global chorus of voices.
+They challenge artists to take risks and explore the boundaries of genre and form.
+This event is truly international and firmly rooted in the Welsh capital.

 FOCUS Wales is an international multi-venue showcase festival in Wrexham, North Wales.
 It places the music industry spotlight firmly on the emerging talent that Wales has to offer the world.
-Let’s not forget also that it provides some of the best new acts from across the globe.
+It also provides some of the best new acts from across the globe.
 FOCUS Wales 2021 will mark the festival’s 10th edition.

 Now in its 20th year, Other Voices is a glorious celebration of music in all its diversity.
 It began as an intimate musical gathering in a tiny church in Dingle.
 Ireland’s iconic festival has since hosted a series of global events in Austin, London, Belfast, Berlin, Derry and New York.
 A further 35 million people have experienced the festival online.
 Their digital ‘Courage’ series reached 2.7 million in 2020 and brought live music safely back into people’s lives.
 Performances ranged from Lisa Hannigan to Fontaines D.C and more.

 In 2019, the tiny West Wales town of Cardigan joined their family.
-This cemented the ties between two Celtic communities who live, work and play on the wild westerly coasts of their respective countries.
+This cemented the ties between two Celtic communities who live, work, and play on their respective countries’ wild westerly coasts.
 Other Voices Cardigan presents a stunning live music programme.
 It also features compelling dialogue around the intersection of art, culture, technology and commerce.
 Hosted by Huw Stephens and Kizzy Crawford, Other Voices Cardigan is a partnership between South Winds Blows, Mwldan and Triongl.

-Aberystwyth Comedy Festival launched in 2018 as a complementary event to the already established Machynlleth Comedy Festival.
-Whilst Machynlleth is a festival where comedians can try new ideas and experiment, Aberystwyth deals with finished shows.
+Aberystwyth Comedy Festival launched as a complementary event to the already established Machynlleth Comedy Festival in 2018.
+Whilst Machynlleth is a festival where comedians can try new ideas and experiment, Aberystwyth deals with finished shows instead.
 In the two years since Aberystwyth launched, it has become a cornerstone of the comedy calendar.
 It hosts a raft of up-and-coming comedy talent from across Wales and beyond.
 Shows have featured the likes of James Acaster, Rhod Gilbert, and Suzi Ruffell.

 It’s also spawned its own BBC Radio Wales series, Live from Aberystwyth Pier, hosted by Kiri Pritchard-McLean.
 The abundance of performance spaces dotted along the seafront and on the campus particularly lend themselves perfectly to a comedy festival by the sea.

-We hope you’ve enjoyed reading about “Gŵyl 2021 Online Festival“.
-Click here for more of our featured events.
+We hope you’ve enjoyed reading about “Gŵyl 2021 Online Festival”.
+Click here for more of our music-related articles.